-In the photo you can see the brass colored unloader valve on the side of the pressure switch.
+In the photo, you can see the brass-colored unloader valve on the side of the pressure switch.

 This type of unloader valve is toggled by a lever that is protruding from the side of the switch.
 That lever moves up and down as the pressure switch trips on and off, and in so doing, operates the unloader valve actuator by depressing or releasing the pin, which can be seen protruding down from the bottom of the valve.

-Troubleshooting The Pressure Switch
+Troubleshooting an Air Compressor Pressure Switch

-If the pressure in the tank is below the normal cut in, then plug the compressor in, and use a multi-meter to check and see if voltage is flowing through the switch to the motor.
+If the pressure in the tank is below the normal cut in, then plug the compressor in, and use a multi-meter to check and see if the voltage is flowing through the switch to the motor.
 If there is no pressure in the tank, the switch should have tripped to ON, and power should be flowing.
-If it is not, then perhaps the pressure switch is pooched.
+If it is not, then perhaps the pressure switch is pooched (broken!).

-One of those problems is often confused as a pressure switch or unloader valve leak.
-In the event your pressure switch or unloader valve is bleeding air constantly, the problem may not be either.
+One of those problems is often confused as an air compressor pressure switch or an unloader valve leak.
+In the event your compressor pressure switch or unloader valve is bleeding air constantly, the problem may not be either.
 The compressor check valve may be the issue.

 If you are still having trouble with your compressor pressure switch, there is a pressure switch troubleshooting page that has lots of postings from folks that have a compressor switch problem, a lot of advice you can read and comment on, and a place for you to post your own question if the answers there do not suffice.